 The DAAD database also provides information about other funding options.
 You may apply at any time for DAAD funding, but your applications must be received fours months before the start of the conference you wish to attend.

 TU Berlin funds trips to attend conferences and congresses.
 Applications are welcome from all doctoral candidates and (employed) postdocs at TU Berlin.
-If you would like to apply for travel assistance, please contact the Center for Junior Scholars as soon as possible.
-There are no fixed application dates.
+If no budgetary or third-party funds are available in your field at TU Berlin to finance travel, you can apply to the Center for Junior Scholars for grants for active participation in conferences, provided that an active support culture is demonstrated.
+If you wish to apply for a travel grant, please contact the Center for Junior Scholars as early as possible.
+There are no fixed application deadlines.

 If you would like to apply for a TU Berlin travel grant,